Multi-SWE-Bench

 FAQ

-Common questions about Multi-SWE-Bench.
+Common questions about the Multi-SWE-Bench benchmark and leaderboard.

 What is the Multi-SWE-Bench benchmark?